Automatic registration with SQL IaaS Agent extension

-Once automatic registration is enabled for a subscription, all current and future VMs that have SQL Server installed will be registered with the SQL IaaS Agent extension in lightweight mode.
+Once automatic registration is enabled for a subscription, all current and future VMs that have SQL Server installed will be registered with the SQL IaaS Agent extension in lightweight mode without downtime, and without restarting the SQL Server service.
 You still need to manually upgrade to full manageability mode to take advantage of the full feature set.

 The SQL IaaS Agent extension collects data for the express purpose of giving customers optional benefits when using SQL Server within Azure Virtual Machines.
 Microsoft will not use this data for licensing audits without the customer's advance consent.
 See the SQL Server privacy supplement for more information.

 To register your SQL Server VM with the extension, you'll need:

 - An Azure subscription and, at minimum, contributor role permissions.

 - An Azure Resource Model Windows Server 2008 R2 (or later) virtual machine with SQL Server deployed to the public or Azure Government cloud.
 Windows Server 2008 is not supported.

 To enable automatic registration of your SQL Server VMs in the Azure portal, follow these steps:

 Navigate to the SQL virtual machines resource page.